leitbogioro/SSR.Go/README.md

 <br />

 ### History:
+- UUID generator is only pre-installed by Ubuntu, when I run this shell on Debian, variable $dpwd could not obtain UUID correctly, so I changed a general way to get it instead of transform uuidgen component to make sure it works on different environment.
 - Add an UUID generator as new password for SSRR installer（recommend）, at least 18 characteres, include letters and numbers.（2018.7.28）
 - Add English description for readme.md（2018.7.26）
 - A guy told me once following default opions, the configurations of congratulate interface are different from promptions of installtion process when shell executed finally so I fixed it.（2018.7.26）